How To Suck Up Water With A Shop Vacuum

 You can use a shop vacuum without a filter, and often it works better without the filter.

-The purpose of the filter on a shop vacuum is to keep the dust that you’re sucking up from going back into the room.
+The purpose of the filter on a shop vac is to keep the dust that you’re sucking up from going back into the room.

 No Bag

 Just like with the filter, it’s best to use a bag if you’re sucking up dry things.
-It’s a must to remove the bag if you’re sucking up water.
+It’s a must to remove the bag if you’re sucking up liquids.

-If you suck up dry things without a bag, then it will just make a mess in the canister.
+If you take in dry things without a bag, then it will just make a mess in the canister.
 It can also clog the filter sooner and even leak back out of the vacuum cleaner.

-You can make your own basic bag for your shop vacuum from trash bags.
+You can make your own basic bag for your shop vac from trash bags.

-I’ve lost count of all the things I’ve sucked up with my shop vacuum cleaner, it’s basically everything that I would not use my normal vacuum cleaner for and was nonflammable.
+I’ve lost count of all the things I’ve sucked up with my shop vac, it’s basically everything that I would not use my normal vacuum cleaner for and was nonflammable.

-Here is just a short list of things I’ve sucked up and cleaned up with my shop vacuum.
+Here is just a short list of things I’ve sucked up and cleaned up with my shop vac.

 Here lately, the best shop vacuums for homeowners I’m finding are battery powered ones.

-I currently use a Bauer Cordless shop vacuum, but it may not be available for everyone.
-It requires the Bauer batteries and chargers, but if you’re already in another tool line, they often have a cordless shop vacuum.
+I currently use a Bauer Cordless shop vac, but it may not be available for everyone.
+It requires the Bauer batteries and chargers, but if you’re already in another tool line, they often have a cordless shop vac.

 Below is a list of more cordless shop vacuums that I recommend to homeowners.